-When working behind firewall it is necessary to set the proxy for GraalVM Installation wizard and components installation so these features work properly.
+If you are working behind a firewall, set the proxy for the GraalVM Installation Wizard and components installation.
 The extension will ask for setting this initially.
 Set:

-For more information about GraalVM installation and setup, consult the extension documentation.
+For more information about GraalVM's installation and setup, consult the extension documentation.

 Java Development and Debugging

 Extension Pack for Java from Microsoft has to be installed to develop Java.

 The Apache NetBeans Language Server enables Java language support as well.
 If VS Code detects the Extension Pack for Java from Microsoft installed, it deactivates the Apache NetBeans Language Server.

 Integration with VisualVM